International Baccalaureate (IB) studies

 Note: Do not submit downloaded results as we can’t assess these.

 Your IB subjects will meet subject prerequisites if these:

 - are comparable to the relevant QCAA subject

 - are studied at Higher Level (HL) or Standard Level (SL)

 - you achieve a minimum grade of 3 in the relevant HL subject or 4 in the relevant SL subject; refer below.

-Improving university entry for IB students
+Improving university entry for IB Diploma students

-For 2022 admissions, an improved conversion schedule for IB scores will be introduced.
+For 2023 admissions, an improved conversion schedule for IB scores will be introduced.
 The International Baccalaureate will provide QTAC with access to percentage marks for each subject, offering more conversion points and more detailed information about IB Diploma students on the same overall score.

-The change will provide more gradations for IB students on the same score and a more accurate mapping of their score to a QTAC rank.
+The change will provide more gradations for IB Diploma students on the same score and a more accurate mapping of their score to a QTAC rank.

 Read the documents below for more information: